 In most courses on data analysis and statistics, data is the raw material that is read into some software program and we immediately start analyzing it.
 The same was true for our introduction to Visualizing data in the previous Chapter 2: When composing a new

 Directly accessing data that is pre-packaged in some simple form is fast and easy, but the convenience comes at a price: Viewing data as some resource to be read in one initial step is a gross over-simplification of what typically happens when we analyze real-world data.
 Instead, directly using a dataset is only possible when the data is formatted in precisely the way we need it to be in our analysis.
 In most realistic scenarios, however, a dataset requires extensive pre-processing prior to becoming useful and answering a research question.
-This pre-processing phase has been called “data munging”, “data wrangling”, or “transforming data”, and can often be quite extensive.
+This pre-processing phase has been called “data munging”, “data wrangling”, or simply “data transformation”, and can often get quite extensive.
 In fact, transforming data into the right shape can easily take up the majority of time needed to make sense of it.